 Avoid foods such as crunchy and hard foods like raw vegetables and chips that will further irritate your mouth.
 Also, overextending your jaw to chew chips or crusty bread can aggravate your braces pain and also prolong it.
 Instead, eat soft foods such as mashed potatoes, pudding, yoghurt, oatmeal, and soup that won’t irritate your already sensitive mouth.

 - Use an icepack

 Increased inflammation of your mouth increases the pain as well.
 So, apply cold pressure to the area of discomfort.
-An icepack will decrease the inflammation and ease the oral discomfort.
+An ice pack will decrease inflammation and ease oral discomfort.

 - Drink cold water

 Drinking ice-cold water numbs the sensation in the mouth and decreases the inflammation in the sore gums.